Growing Romaine Lettuce From Seed to Harvest

 The only disadvantage to buying romaine seedlings is the selection.
-Often greenhouses will only sell popular varieties, and if you want to grow something a bit different, it could be hard to find.
+Greenhouses often only sell popular varieties, and if you want to grow something a bit different, it could be hard to find.

 Plant fall lettuce in hot weather zones

-You can plant seedlings or seeds in mid to late summer for a healthy, robust lettuce crop in the fall.
+In mid to late summer, you can plant seedlings or seeds for a healthy, robust lettuce crop in the fall.

 Next, Plant and Grow Romaine Lettuce In Fertile Soil